Action of the mapping class group on character varieties and Higgs bundles: Moduli space of representations and the mapping class group

 where $\Diff^+(S)$ is the subgroup of $\Diff(S)$ consisting of orientation-preserving diffeomorphisms.
 We have an exact sequence

 By the Dehn--Nielsen--Baer theorem, $\Mod(S)$ is isomorphic to $\Out(\pi_1(S))$, the group of outer automorphisms of $\pi_1(S)$, and hence acts in the obvious way on $\calR(S,G)$.

 Let $\Gamma\subset \Mod(S)$ be a finite subgroup.
 The main goal of this paper is to investigate the fixed points $\calR(S,G)^\Gamma$.
-A crucial step to do this is provided by Kerckhoff's solution of the {\bf Nielsen realization problem} \cite{kerckhoff}:
+A crucial step to do this is provided by Kerckhoff's solution of the {\bf Nielsen realization problem} \cite{kerckhoff}.
+To explain this, let $J$ be an element in the Teichm\"uller space of $S$ and $X=(S,J)$ be the corresponding Riemann surface.
+Denote by $\Aut(X)$ the group consisting of automorphisms of $S$ which are holomorphic or antiholomorphic with respect to $J$.
+If $\Aut^+(X)$ is the subgroup of $\Aut(X)$ consisting of holomorphic automorphisms of $X$, there is an exact sequence